Insect morphology: Dermaptera

 The neuroendocrine system is typical of insects.
 There is a brain, a subesophageal ganglion, three thoracic ganglia, and six abdominal ganglia.
-Strong neuron connections connect the neurohemal corpora cardiaca to the brain and frontal ganglion, where the closely related median corpus allatum produces juvenile hormone III in close proximity to the neurohemal dorsal aorta.
+Strong neurone connections connect the neurohemal corpora cardiaca to the brain and frontal ganglion, where the closely related median corpus allatum produces juvenile hormone III in close proximity to the neurohemal dorsal aorta.
 The digestive system of earwigs is like all other insects, consisting of a fore-, mid-, and hindgut, but earwigs lack gastric caecae which are specialized for digestion in many species of insect.
 Long, slender (extratory) malpighian tubules can be found between the junction of the mid- and hind gut.

 The reproductive system of females consist of paired ovaries, lateral oviducts, spermatheca, and a genital chamber.
 The lateral ducts are where the eggs leave the body, while the spermatheca is where sperm is stored.
 Unlike other insects, the gonopore, or genital opening is behind the seventh abdominal segment.
 The ovaries are primitive in that they are polytrophic (the nurse cells and oocytes alternate along the length of the ovariole).
 In some species these long ovarioles branch off the lateral duct, while in others, short ovarioles appear around the duct.